 - Simulate crisis scenarios involving simultaneous health, environmental, and security events.

 These are not theoretical upgrades.
-They are fast becoming baseline expectations for meeting your organisation's obligation to Duty of Care, especially in sectors with dispersed teams or high mobility.
+They are fast becoming baseline expectations for meeting your organization's obligation to Duty of Care, especially in sectors with dispersed teams or high mobility.

 Conclusion